Makita DRC200Z robotic vacuum cleaner review

 - Doesn’t automatically charge

-Styled in the classic Makita colours of charcoal grey and dark aqua green, the DRC200Z is iconic.
+Styled in the classic Makita colours of charcoal grey and dark aqua green, the DRC200Z is iconic just like the brand’s power tools!

 As a commercial unit, it’s large and heavy but is still light enough to be moved between floors in a home.
 Weighing in at slightly under 8 kg, it’s nearly 3 times the weight of the iRobot Roomba 671 (which weighs 3kg).

 It’s almost circular design has a diameter of 46 cm and a height of 18 cm.
-So don’t expect the DRC200Z to propel itself and clean under most furniture.
+So, don’t expect it to propel itself and clean under the majority of furniture.

 In terms of features, the top contains a door to the dustbin, status LEDs and basic controls.
 A remote does come with this robovac but it’s likely the unit has all the controls you’ll need.